Transitions Central is located at 601 E. Washington Street in Ionia.

-Transition Central is a program to help provide the necessary support and training for students who are not quite ready to meet the demands of life after high school.
-It is intended to help make the needed connections with post school programs, supports, adult agencies and activities that will make our students transition into life after school easier and more meaningful.
-Transition Central will concentrate its work in the three areas of Transition:
+This training site is designed to help provide the necessary support and training for adult learners with mild disabilities who are not quite ready to meet the demands of life after high school.
+It is intended to help make the needed connections with post school adult agencies, programs, supports, and activities that will make our adult learners transition into life after school easier and more meaningful.
+Transition Central concentrates its work in the three areas of Transition:

-Students will explore employment options and local employment supports.
-This includes Michigan Rehabilitation Services, Community Mental Health and Goodwill.
+- Employment: Adult learners will explore employment options and local employment supports.
+This includes Michigan Rehabilitation Services, Community Mental Health, and Goodwill.
 Skills include how to obtain and maintain employment, including:

 - Independent and supported work settings.

-Participants have the opportunity to explore different recreation and leisure opportunities available in their communities and how to make necessary connections.
-This will also be a time for students to practice safety, transportation, money and social skills in local surroundings.
+- Community Involvement: Participants have the opportunity to explore different recreation and leisure activities available in their communities and how to make necessary connections.
+This will also be a time for adult learners to practice safety, transportation, money, and social skills in local surroundings.

 - Phone Skills

 - Money Skills